Kam-Ya/OS-lab/README.md

     I failed to properly implement program number 5, I realize now that I was over complicating the question
     I tried to use the /proc file system to see all processes and get information about them.
 I should have used the "ps" command and run that into a text file which I could then have read from.
-    This would have been a better and simpler approach, this should have been how I made the other programs as well.
+    This would have been a better and simpler approach.
+I should have used this approavh to make the other programs as well.
-    Though over complicated other than my failure to achieve the goal I do not regret how this lab turned out as I found it very educational.
+    Other than my failure to achieve the goal I do not regret how this lab turned out as I found it very educational.
 2. Lab2 **Scheduling**
     - Analytical questions and answers covered
     - 1 programming question: